gynchiii/gynchiii/README.md

     - Dimenzion
     - Komodo Launchpad

-- 👯 I’m looking to collaborate on Solana & APTOS projects...
 - 💬 Ask me about NFTs, Blockchain, Solana, Aptos, NEAR and code stuffs.
 - 📫 How to reach me:
   -  [LinkedIn](https://www.linkedin.com/in/joey-rafael-8bbb411ab/)